Clifford, West Yorkshire: Economy

-Clifford has two public houses The Albion and The Old Star) and a fish and chip shop (Clifford Fisheries).
+Clifford has two public houses (The Albion and The Old Star) and a fish and chip shop (Clifford Fisheries).
 There were no other shops or businesses in 2009 as the post office had been converted into houses.

 Public houses

 The Old Star is a historic multi room pub owned and operated by Samuel Smith Old Brewery.
 The Albion is situated on the edge of the village is run under lease from Enterprise Inns.

 Education

-There are three schools in the Clifford parish, Bramham Primary School, St. John's School for the Deaf and Boston Spa School.
+There are three schools serving the Clifford parish: Bramham Primary School, St. John's School for the Deaf and Boston Spa School.

 Culture

 The Village Hall is a small venue for concerts and plays.
-Clifford's first Beer Festival took place in June 2010.
-Clifford's second Champion Beer Festival took place on 2 July 2011 and due to its popularity took place for a third and fourth time (2012, 2013) and has become an annual event.
+Clifford's Champion Beer Festival was first held in June 2010 and has since become a popular annual event.
 The village hall holds drama groups, history 'clubs' and also walks around the local area as well as the surrounding country.

 Clifford has a monthly magazine, The Outlook, that is delivered free to every resident by the committee.